 A good first step is getting your dog used to being in the garage.
 Spending positive time with your pet in the garage, especially if your vehicle is in there, will help them feel less afraid of the car itself.

 From there, you can steadily work your way towards short trips around the block, slightly longer drives, and finally to a full-on road trip.
-It also helps to keep your pet's meals before a trip light and bland, so that if they do experience any nausea or motion sickness, it will be less likely to lead to vomiting.

 - High blood pressure